sass/sass/proposal/custom-url-resolution.md

 This function can return either a promise or utilise the provided callback function.
 In case an error gets returned or thrown the sass compilation should fail and return this error, this will likely only happen for files that do not exist.

-When a filepath of the originating sass file is unknown, it should also still call this callback but use null as the filepath, this way all url resolution is ensured, the end user can decide whether to handle this or not.
+When a filepath of the originating sass file is unknown, it should still call this callback but use null as the filepath, this way all url resolution is ensured and the end user can decide whether to handle this or not.

 Callback syntax: